Choosing a Topic for Your College Essay

 - As an international student, you are already bringing diversity to the school.
 Highlighting your diversity farther can give the admissions officers an idea of what unique gifts you can bring to the school.
 Before you being writing an essay on this topic, make sure that you understand what diversity means to you.
 Diversity delves beyond that of race, and the more diverse a community is, the more it can come together and grow in unity, embracing the different strengths and weaknesses as gifts

 Writing a college essay can be a daunting task at first, but understanding how different topics of college essays work may benefit you in the future.
 Know your writing style and what you are trying to communicate to the admissions officers.
-Your college essay is like your first impression to the school that you are applying to.
-You want your first impression to the school of your choice to be one of intelligence, endurance and motivation.
-Though there are plenty topics of college essays that most admissions officers tell students to stay away from and some admissions officers will encourage students to write, it is a very personal and specific decision.
+Your college essay is your first impression to the school to which you are applying.
+You want your first impression to be one of intelligence, endurance and motivation.
+Though there are plenty topics of college essays that many admissions officers tell students to avoid, as well as topics admissions officers will encourage students to write, it is a very personal and specific decision.
 If your college does not give you a certain topic for your admissions essay, get to know yourself and get to know your school.
 If you pair this knowledge with good writing skills, spell and grammar checks, peer reviews, and editing, you are sure to make a good impression with the school.
 Don’t lie and don’t exaggerate; just be yourself.
 The admissions officers will see that and admire your authenticity.